nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:

 - Deletes the attendance of the first student on the student list for `WEEK_NUMBER` _3_.
+(The student initially was present on week 2 and week 3.)

   - `deleteAttendance 1 week/3`